Packers barely beat Lions 23-20 to earn first-round bye

 Crosby and Matt Prater made field goals over the last 20 seconds of the first half, leaving the Lions with a 17-3 lead.

-Rodgers started to make more accurate passes in the second half such as 20-yard TD pass to Adams and a 28-yard pass to Allen Lazard with 5:19 left for another score that helped the Packers pull into a 20-all tie.
+Rodgers started to make more accurate passes in the second half, such as 20-yard TD pass to Davante Adams and a 28-yard pass to Allen Lazard with 5:19 left for another score.

+The Packers pulled into a 20-all tie after linebacker Blake Martinez had a sack and interception on consecutive snaps.

+Jones, who overcame having his hand stepped on, finished with 100 yards rushing on 25 carries and had 43 yards receiving.
+Adams had seven receptions for 93 yards and a score.

 MOMENT FOR MARVIN